hytechclub/web-102/Conditionals/ChatbotCodeAlong.md

 Start by talking to [ELIZA](http://psych.fullerton.edu/mbirnbaum/psych101/eliza.htm), a "Rogerian Therapist" chatbot from the 1960s.
 This is a small example of what is possible with chatbots.

 ## Basic Setup
-To get started, fork [this Repl project](https://replit.com/@HylandOutreach/Chatbot).
+To get started, remix [this project](https://glitch.com/edit/#!/remix/chatbot-start).
 It contains some basic HTML and CSS, but no JavaScript yet!
 Manually adding some of the basic starter code will be helpful practice.

-Add a new JavaScript file to the Repl project, and link it from the **index.html** file.
+Add a new JavaScript file to the Giltch project, and link it from the **index.html** file.

-1. In the **Files** area of the Repl, click the "Add file" button
+1. In the **Files** area of the project, click the "+" button
 1. Name the new file **script.js**
 1. Open the **index.html** file for editing
 1. Between the `<head>` and `</head>`, under the `<link>`, make a new line